 Take the Kids Back in Time at the New York Renaissance Faire

-The New York Renaissance Faire descends on Sterling Forest once again this August and September, an annual festival that transforms the state park in Tuxedo into a 16th century village complete with period costumes, music, theater and crafts.
+The New York Renaissance Faire descends on Sterling Forest again this fall, running on weekends and holidays from late August through early October.
+This annual festival transforms the state park in Tuxedo into a 16th-century village complete with period costumes, music, theater, and crafts.

-The massive 65-acre "Renn Faire," as locals call it, has been taking place since 1977, and it kicks off again on Saturday, August 5, 2017.
-This year is the festival's 40th anniversary, and we have the scoop on what's new for 2017.
-Read on for details on what to see there with the kids, tickets discounts, and more.
+The massive 65-acre "Renn Faire," as locals call it, has been taking place since 1977, and it kicks off again Saturday, August 27, 2022.
+This year is the festival's 45th anniversary.
+Read on for details on what to see there with the kids, ticket discounts, and more.

 All of the live entertainment shows are included with the ticket price.

 There are also dozens of live performances throughout the grounds, with many occurring at the same time.
-Visiting artisans, meanwhile, sell an eclectic mix of wares, including puppets, jewelry and old-fashioned clothing.
-Planning in advance will save you some time—don't expect to do it all in one day..
-At times, the Renn Faire can feel more like a theme park than an authentic re-enactment, but that's probably for the best; I think we all prefer 21st century plumbing and hygiene.
+Visiting artisans, meanwhile, sell an eclectic mix of wares, including puppets, jewelry, and old-fashioned clothing.
+Planning saves you some time—don't expect to do it all in one day.
+At times, the Renn Faire can feel more like a theme park than an authentic re-enactment, but that's probably for the best; I think we all prefer 21st-century plumbing and hygiene.

 Location: The New York Renaissance Faire takes place in Sterling Forest.
 The entrance is located at 600 Route 17A in Tuxedo Park, N.Y.
 No car?
 Short Line's once-a-day bus delivers you to the gates.
-The Faire takes place on weekends during August and September, plus Labor Day.
+The New York Renaissance Faire takes place on weekends, plus Labor Day.
 It's open rain or shine.

-Pricing: At the door, entry is $25 for adults, $12 for children ages 5 to 12, and free for 4 and younger.
-You can save money by buying your tickets in advance online or at Walgreens.
-All entertainment and many activities are included in the ticket price, but wares, rides and food cost extra.
-Still too rich for your blood?
-On August 12 and 13, all children 12 and under are admitted free (no coupon necessary).
+Pricing: At the door, entry is $35 for adults, $18 for children ages 5 to 12, and FREE for ages 4 and younger.
+Consider buying your tickets in advance online.
+All entertainment and many activities are included in the ticket price, but wares, rides, and food cost extra.

 Come in costume: Dressing in period attire is part of the fun, so fish those princess and pirate outfits out of the closet.
 Don't have anything appropriate?
 You can rent or buy costumes there.